rafaelgregorut/dvr-tutorial/TechnicalWritingExercises.md

 * The system will consume 200MB of stack memory, considering a thread stack size of 2MB.
 * A single node of the system might consume 500MB of heap memory.

-An optimized solution should consider following points:
+An optimized solution should consider the following aspects:

 * The majority of the threads are likely inactive for most of the time and only start working when they need to communicate with remote peers.
 * The high number of threads frequently causes an overhead to switch context.